OBF/obf-docs/OBF Bylaws.md

     a.
 President
-        (1)	Serve as Chief Executive Officer of the OBF (2)	Preside at all Board and General Membership meetings (3)	Interpret and rule on procedural matters at all meetings.
-        (4)	Appoint special committees and committee members as necessary (5)	Assume responsibility for the preparation of agendas for General Membership meeting
+        (1)	Serve as Chief Executive Officer of the OBF (2)	Preside at all Board and General Membership meetings (3)	Interpret and rule on procedural matters at all meetings (4)	Appoint special committees and committee members as necessary (5)	Assume responsibility for the preparation of agendas for General Membership meeting
     b.
-Secretary
+Vice President
         (1)	Record the proceedings of all meetings and maintain a file of those minutes (2)	Maintain a file of all OBF business
-        (3)	Prepare meeting minutes for Board meetings (as defined in Article II) (4)	Maintain a master file of all reports, minutes, correspondence, and documents
+        (3)	Prepare meeting minutes for Board meetings (as defined in Article II) (4)	Maintain a master file of all reports, minutes, correspondence, and documents (5)	Considered to be the OBF's Secretary if required by external parties (6)	Deputise for the President, taking on their role when the President is unavailable
     c.
 Treasurer
         (1)	Monitor all expenditures of the OBF and its committees (2)	Account for all monies received by the OBF and its committees